open-tenancy/opentenancy_law/README.md

 Keen to help?
 Awesome!
 What we need is help figuring out the relevant questions to be asking: which is where you come in.

 You can find a list of our current topics that we need decision trees for [here](topics.md).
 We've also included an example of our electricity decision tree [here](/decisiontrees/electric.txt).
+If you want to talk about any of the topics, or have any questions, visit our [Discussions tab](https://github.com/open-tenancy/opentenancy_law/discussions).

 ## how to use GitHub
 If you have never used GitHub before to make contributions, that's fine!
 We made a small video tutorial in collaboration with UoA Legal Tech Society, with the link below.
+Don't forget that you can ask us questions on our [Discussions tab](https://github.com/open-tenancy/opentenancy_law/discussions).

 https://www.youtube.com/watch?v=zzYPEcwFoqs&t